Nikolai Cemetery (Görlitz): History

 Originally, the cemetery surrounded the previous building of the late Gothic Nicolai church.
-The cemetery extended to the north-side of the church during the mid-age, and between 1559 to 1624 the cemetery slowly expanded to the west side of the church.
+The cemetery extended to the north-side of the church during the mid-age, and between 1559 and 1624 the cemetery slowly expanded to the west side of the church.
 In 1633, victims of the Plague were buried there in mass graves.
 To this day there are markings on the meadow where the bodies were buried.
 In 1820 the wall on the south side of the graveyard was demolished and the area has been developed into a forecourt of the church.
 Since 1847 burials are carried out in the adjoining municipal cemetery.

 Tombs and Epitaphs

 There are about 850 tombs and epitaphs remaining on the Nikolai Cemetery, most of which date back to between the 17th and mid-19th century.
-There were only a few tombs or commemorative tablets erected after 1847 - mostly inside existing mausoleums.
+There were only a few tombs or commemorative tablets erected after 1847 – mostly inside existing mausoleums.
 The style of each tomb varies depending on the time they were erected, and many styles can be seen including Mannerism, Baroque, Rococo and Classicism.
 Later headstones also show styles of Romanticism and Historicism.

 The tombs before the 19th century were cut from Silesian sandstone.
-Starting in the 1800s, the softer Elbe Sandstone and cast iron were used - a combination of materials that are common components of industrial production.
+Starting in the 1800s, the softer Elbe Sandstone and cast iron were used – a combination of materials that are common components of industrial production.

 Tombs erected in the 17th and 18th century show numerous Christian and biographical inscriptions and are surrounded by different deteriorating sculptures.
 Christian theological virtues like hope, love and faith are represented.
 Many stones resemble Christian Emblems.

 There are only a few tombs dating back to the Renaissance, because at that time the Nicolai cemetery was quite small for a population of about 8,000 people.
 Lots of gravesites had to be reused over and over.
 During the Hussite Wars from 1429 to 1432 gravestones were used to reinforce walls in the town for protection measures, which is the reason why there are no gravestones left from medieval times.
 The Görlitz-historian Richard Jecht assumes one could find the stones deep below the Hothergasse, were they used.

 Mausoleums

 Only 17 of the original 21 mausoleums still exist, with the oldest dating back to 1618 and the bulk of the later structures built during the early 1700s.
 After a town fire in 1717 damaged the cemetery, some had to be repaired or reconstructed.

 Many of the mausoleums feature large altar-like decorations inside the buildings, as well as signs of previous decorations like draperies and portraits of the dead that are housed inside.
-Mausoleums were only constructed by the richest inhabitants of Görlitz, and the structures served as a way to show off their wealth after death, much like how Egyptian Pharaohs were buried in pyramids.
+Mausoleums were only constructed by the richest inhabitants of Görlitz, and the structures served as a way to show off their wealth after death, much like how Egyptian pharaohs were buried in pyramids.